 - 1. Medicaid provides basic health care coverage.
 A state's Medicaid program must cover physician services, hospital services, nursing facility services, and other specified services.
 A state has the option to cover home and community-based services (HCBS). - 2.
 Medicaid covers nursing facility care on an ongoing basis for Medicaid beneficiaries who need it.
 Medicaid programs offer coverage for nursing facility services with no set coverage limit.
 Because the Medicaid program is the last-resort, safety-net payor, the clinical standard for coverage is based simply on whether the person needs nursing facility care.
 Implementation of this standard varies from state to state. - 3.
-HCBS waivers allow states to provide home and community-based services as an alternative to nursing facility care.
+Acceptance of Medicaid or Medicare reimbursement obligates nursing facilities to comply with the federal Nursing Home Reform Law.
+Under the federal standards, care must be provided under a care plan developed through a process directed by the resident.
+Care must be provided in a manner sufficient so that the resident can attain or maintain the highest practicable level of functioning.
+The standards apply to all residents, regardless of reimbursement source, and the facility cannot discriminate based on form of payment in providing services. - 4.
+States can provide HCBS through a variety of options, including waivers and state plan amendments, and services may be reimbursed through Fee-For-Service (FFS) Medicaid or managed care.
 An HCBS waiver allows a state to provide home and community-based services as an alternative to nursing facility care.
 The state can limit these services to a particular region of the state, or set an enrollment limit, if such limits are approved by the federal government.
-The state remains subject to the requirement of the Americans with Disabilities Act that state programs not result in unnecessary institutionalization. - 4.
-HCBS state plan amendments authorize home and community-based services without enrollment limits.
+The state remains subject to the requirement of the Americans with Disabilities Act that state programs not result in unnecessary institutionalization. - HCBS state plan amendments authorize home and community-based services without enrollment limits.
 Services cannot be limited by geographic region or through an enrollment cap, although eligibility can be targeted at particular populations.
-Clinical eligibility standards must be needs-based, and thus cannot be tied to a particular diagnosis. - 5.
-The Community First Choice program provides additional incentives for a state to offer HCBS.
+Clinical eligibility standards must be needs-based, and thus cannot be tied to a particular diagnosis. - The Community First Choice program provides additional incentives for a state to offer HCBS.
 The federal government must contribute an additional six percent of the cost of HCBS provided through the Community First Choice program.
-Services are not subject to enrollment limits. - 6.
-Acceptance of Medicaid or Medicare reimbursement obligates nursing facilities to comply with the federal Nursing Home Reform Law.
-Under the federal standards, care must be provided under a care plan developed through a process directed by the resident.
-Care must be provided in a manner sufficient so that the resident can attain or maintain the highest practicable level of functioning.
-The standards apply to all residents, regardless of reimbursement source, and the facility cannot discriminate based on form of payment in providing services. - 7.
-New standards require HCBS to be provided in settings that facilitate integration with the greater community.
-To ensure that HCBS are provided in a truly non-institutional manner, new regulations govern the settings in which HCBS are provided.
-Under these regulations, the setting must facilitate integration with the greater community, and facilitate choice by the service recipient.
-Additional standards apply to residential settings such as assisted living facilities.
+Services are not subject to enrollment limits. - 5.
+Under Fee-For-Service delivery systems, states directly pay HCBS providers for each service they provide when services are rendered.
+However, an increasing number of states are under a managed care delivery system where the state contracts with Managed Care Organizations (MCOs) and provides a set payment per Medicaid enrollee.

+6. The HCBS Settings Rule requires HCBS to be provided in settings that facilitate integration with the greater community, and choice by the service recipient.
+Certain standards apply specifically to residential settings such as assisted living facilities, including due process protections in evictions.